benmfaul/XRTB/README.md

 You should see the RTB4FREE bidder come up, and print some logging information.
 The configuration data file is in Campaigns/payday.json.
-It is here where you will change the location of your REDIS system if you are not running on localhost.
+It is here where you will change the location of your Aerospike system if you are not running on localhost.
 Look at the RTB4FREE web site: http://rtb4free.com/details.html#CONFIGURATION for details on how to configure the system.